-I’m not sure what I dread more: trick-or-treating in what always seems to be sub-zero temperatures (with rain)?
-Sorting through the candy and explaining over and over why she can’t eat it?
+I’m not sure what I dread about Halloween more: trick-or-treating in what always seems to be sub-zero temperatures with rain and sometimes snow?
+Sorting through the candy and explaining over and over why she can’t eat it because she’s gluten and dairy free?
 The over-stimulation?
-The costume, choice which inevitably is a character that companies only make in little kid sizes?
+The costume choice, which inevitably is a character that companies only make in little kid sizes?

 Ah yes, the joys of Halloween

 Trick or treating with a child who is autistic and has an intellectually disability is a challenge.
 Many years I’ve thought about staying home – but she loves to go, and has a younger sibling who also loves to trick-or-treat.
 She deserves to enjoy Halloween like everybody else.

 I’ve followed the experts’ recommendations on how to be successful: In the weeks ahead we practice what to say, talk about what Halloween is, and what’s expected when going door-to-door.
 Despite all the preparation, oftentimes we’d greet households with, “Candy pleeeeeasssse,” a big hug, or my personal nightmare: dashing into a stranger’s home.

 Today we are at a point where my kiddo now yells “Trick or treat!” with all of the other kids.
 She (mostly) doesn’t get upset when I offer alternate treats that are gluten/dairy free in exchange for her candy.
 (It helps that there’s a local group who coordinates sending leftover candy to armed services members overseas).
 Safety awareness has improved to the point that she’s not dashing away, or into a stranger’s home anymore.
 (So yes, fellow special needs parents – it does get better!)

 All about candy and sweet treats